The ARDC Institutional Underpinnings program is uniting 25 Australian universities to develop a framework for managing

-This program aims to develop a coordinated approach to research data management across Australia’s universities.
-Participating institutions will create a jointly-agreed framework for the management, sharing, retention and disposal of data.
-Each institution will undertake activities to validate and test an aspect of the framework and release outputs that can be reused by other institutions.
-Read the launch article about the program or download the program description [PDF 207kb] for further information.
+This program is developing a coordinated approach to research data management across Australia’s universities.
+Participating institutions are creating a jointly-agreed framework for the management, sharing, retention and disposal of data.
+Each institution is undertaking activities to validate and test an aspect of the framework and release outputs that can be reused by other institutions.